samulipo/samulipo.github.io/presentations.md

 # Upcoming talks

+- 10/2018: *TBA.* Concept Formation in the Natural ​and the Social Sciences, University of Zurich.

+# Recent Talks

+- 2/2018: ``The philosophy of computational social science'', University of Tampere.
+Invited lecture.

 - 1/2018: “Social epistemologists against social learning”, Philosophical Society of Finland Colloquium '18.

-# Recent Talks

 - 10/2017: “AI and philosophy”, panel discussion, Finnish Philosophical association and Cognitive Science joint event: AI and Philosophy.